Babylonian astrology: Planets and gods

 The Patron God of Babylon was Marduk, and this god was recognized in Babylonian astrology as the planet Jupiter.
 Marduk was recognized as the most powerful god, but not the one and only god.
-The Babylonians were polytheistic, believing in many gods with different purposes, and they associated certain gods to certain planets.
+The Babylonians were polytheistic, believing in many gods with different purposes, and they associated certain gods with certain planets.

 The Babylonians used horoscopic astrology.
 By observing the seasonal movement of the sun, moon, and planets, especially related omens (e.g. lunar eclipses), the Babylonians connected their beliefs of divine intervention to social, political, and environmental problems, such as giving birth to deformed children.

 The Babylonians believed their gods' activities influenced their own lives.
 These celestial events were viewed by the Babylonians as divine intervention in their lives using the influence of the Sun, Moon, and planets, and to communicate when bad or good events were going to occur.
-Horoscopic astrology is significant to Babylonian beliefs, because associating the Sun, Moon, and planets with their gods shaped the way the Babylonians lived their lives and viewed the world around them.
-The parallels between horoscopes and nativity omens from a Seleucid Tablet shows the benefic and malefic natures of the planets in Babylonian astrology.
+Horoscopic astrology is significant to Babylonian beliefs, because associating the sun, moon, and planets with their gods shaped the way the Babylonians lived their lives and viewed the world around them.
+The parallels between horoscopes and nativity omens from a Seleucid tablet shows the benefic ("good-doing") and malefic ("evil-doing") natures of the planets in Babylonian astrology.
 The Babylonians associated and created their beliefs around planets based on the nature of the god associated with it.
-'Benefic' means "good-doer".
-A planet with negative attributes would be classified as Malefic (meaning "bad-doer").
 Planets were believed to have influences and provide guidance to humans, as they lived their lives.
-The planet's nature determines if it is Benefic or Malefic.
+The planet's nature determines whether it is benefic or malefic.

 The Babylonians divided the fixed stars into three groups: the stars of Anu, Enlil and Ea.
-To which group they belonged depended, for most of them, on where they rose on the Eastern horizon.
-The horizon was divided into the Paths of Anu, Enlil and Ea.
-This gives reference to which gods the Babylonian astrologers associated to regions of the sky or space, and is an example of how the gods were associated with the stars and planets.
+The group to which they belonged depended, for most, on where they rose on the Eastern horizon which was divided into the Paths of Anu, Enlil and Ea.

-Of the planets five were recognized—Jupiter, Venus, Saturn, Mercury and Mars—to name them in the order in which they appear in the older cuneiform literature; in later texts Mercury and Saturn change places.
+Five planets were recognized: Jupiter, Venus, Saturn, Mercury and Mars, to name them in the order in which they appear in the older cuneiform literature; in later texts Mercury and Saturn change places.

-These five planets were identified with the gods of the Babylonian pantheon as follows:
+The planets were identified with the gods of the Babylonian pantheon as follows: